Mississippi Car Insurance Requirements in 2025 (Minimum Coverage for Drivers in MS)

 Secured with SHA-256 Encryption

-Mississippi requires drivers to carry at least 25/50/25 in liability coverage.
+Mississippi car insurance requirements mandate carrying at least 25/50/25 in liability coverage.
 If drivers don’t want car insurance, they can show financial responsibility through a surety bond, real estate bond, or certificate of cash.

 While Mississippi’s required limits are low, it pays at least a portion of damages.
 However, drivers who choose to carry bonds or a certificate of cash must pay for all damages out of pocket.